mii-llm/propaganda/eval/README.md

 These examples demonstrate how the LLM justifies its responses while adhering to the predefined ranking system.
 The reasoning helps users understand the thought process, making the classification transparent and insightful.

-#### Key Features:
-- Models are asked to rate their position on a scale of **-5 to 5**.
-- Justifications for the ratings are provided to support the evaluation.

 ---

-We invite contributions from researchers, social scientists, and anyone interested in expanding this framework.
-Let’s work together to uncover the biases in LLMs and their potential impact on public opinion.

 #### Preliminary results
-The preliminary results are downloadable from the csv file in the (data dir)["./propaganda_evals/data"].
+The preliminary results are downloadable from the csv file in the [data dir]("./propaganda_evals/data").

 The dataset contains the following columns: